Specialton/StreamTime/README.md

 Requirements
   Notification
-    Personal schedule notification via email (possibly text/social media) Considerations
+    Personal schedule notification via email (possibly text/social media) Cancelation at any time, and notify MGMT staff must confirm schedule, and be notified if not confirmed Considerations
   Incentives
     For increased number of shifts, and milemarkers, these should be viewable